DelphiWorlds/Tools/README.md

 Where applicable, the source for these tools will eventually be added to a public repository for each tool.

 Tools:

+Android SDK Installer

+  For manual install of the Android SDK, focusing on the minimum requirements for use with RAD Studio

 STAR (SDK Transform Assist Resource)